 The flesh of fish fillets should bright and clear.
 For instance, white fish

-should really be white; fresh tuna should have a dark red color; and wild salmon
+should really be white; fresh tuna should have a dark red color; and wild

-the gills should be deep red and the skin vibrant and unbroken.
+whole fish, the gills should be deep red and the skin vibrant and unbroken.

 - Check the placard.
 Most grocery store fish departments will use placards to label the fish as either fresh or frozen, farm raised or wild.
 Note that there’s nothing wrong with a frozen piece of fish — in fact some frozen fish are fresher because they’re frozen at sea immediately after being caught.
 Local fish tend to be fresher than those that have been shipped.
 Wild-caught fish generally have a higher level of omega-3 fatty acids, no chance of containing antibiotics, and fewer pesticides and environmental pollutants if ocean caught.
-That said, farm-raised fish are m more economical.
+That said, farm-raised fish are more economical.
 Ask your purveyor where and how they were raised.